prayujt/calendar-backend/README.md

 # Calendar Server
-An open-source calendar server, written in Rust
+An open-source calendar server, written in Go